-Travelkatz will put together an South Dakota Vacation Package custom tailored just for you.
+Travelkatz will put together a South Dakota Vacation Package custom tailored just for you.
 We handle all aspects of your trip so you can sit back, relax and enjoy.
-We provide two options for every state in the USA consisting of the state capital and the Natural Wonder.
+We provide three options for every state in the USA.
 If you have any questions or concerns please don’t hesitate in contacting us.

 PIERRE, SOUTH DAKOTA

 Originally called Matto, from the Dakota name ma-to-nakpa, meaning “Bear’s Ear,” Pierre was renamed in honor of 19th century settler and fur trader Pierre Chouteau in 1880.
 Brothers Anson and John D. Hilger pushed to rename the city for Chouteau, who helped create a booming fur trade in the region, and built a trading post called Fort Pierre Chouteau not far from present-day Pierre.

 State Capitol: The state capitol has different organizations from around the state decorate the “organizational theme” on different trees, as well as the regular decorations for the capitol.
 It is classic in design and very well maintained in its original condition plus additions.
 The stained glass is particularly interesting.
 Beautiful grounds and building.
 Pierre is a small city and in the middle of the expansive prairies, but worth the drive to see this part of the country.
 Located on a picturesque lake with several memorials – one for our Service men & women as well as honoring the Police, fire and EMT folks who have died working for the safety of those who live in SD!
 Lovely lady in the gift shop who will explain the State bird and flower.
 The dome is very impressive too.
 Well worth the trip.